 New cancer treatments explored by Irish researchers observed “the microneedle platform can delay tumor initiation and slow tumor growth in a therapeutic model.”

 SeriTech looks forward to collaborating with scientists to deliver these medicines via its fast detaching, dissolving microneedle platform.

 The SeriTech Philosophy

 Every day there is a growing need to implement new drug and/or vaccine delivery systems that are more efficient in leveraging valuable resources.
 New methods, like dissolving microneedles, will employ only the required amount of each medical substance with zero waste.

-As the list of microneedle applications grows, SeriTech is dedicated to investigating these opportunities and developing solutions.
+As the list of applications for dissolving microneedles grows, SeriTech is dedicated to investigating these opportunities and developing solutions.
 At the heart of corporate philosophy lies the aspiration to develop a suite of applications based on its novel microneedle technology that address the specific needs of diverse populations and cultures worldwide.

 Brand Manager Luisa Sugisawa says that “being located in the heart of Barcelona Scientific Park combined with our membership in CataloniaBio & Health Tech opens the door to conversations with a range of dedicated researchers.
 This is both exciting and inspiring as it stimulates us to investigate what is possible with our technology.
-Dissolving microneedles are recognized for an array of applications and SeriTech’s rapid detaching technology is an industry leader.
-We are focused on developing efficient, effective, and economic treatments and our ambition has always been to improve people’s lives with our products.”
+Dissolving microneedles are recognized for an array of applications.
+SeriTech’s rapid detaching technology is an industry leader.
+We are focused on developing efficient, effective, and economic treatments.
+Our ambition has always been to improve people’s lives with our products.”

-In the not-so-distant future, microneedle patches will be available for a variety of new, lifesaving treatments.
+In the not-so-distant future, dissolving microneedles will be available for a variety of new, lifesaving treatments.
 In bypassing old models, there will be a significant shift in how we manage global healthcare.

 SeriTech will lead the shift from traditional vaccines and medicines delivery and introduce new systems that will impact your life.